grate-driver/grate/Vertex-Shader-ISA.md

 When constant index is out of range, the fetched constant value is assigned to vec4(0.0f, 0.0f, 0.0f, 0.0f) if fetched constant index > 1023 and to constant[1] if fetched constant index < 0.

     fetched constant index = A0.c + constant fetch index

-Note on a bit 120: when bit 120 is set the relative addressing isn't working, it acts like a usual non-relative constant fetch.

 ## Attribute registers
 To multiplex source register rA/rB/rC to attribute, its type needs to be set to "attribute" and bitfield "attribute fetch index" pointed to the required vertex attribute.